rams3sh/Dirty-Scripts/Thupparivalan/README.md

 And this is not desired outcome.
 Hence , you need to convert your laststate.txt file to a compatible laststate file for the concerned person's os.

 You can use the laststate converter named "kaima-thuppu.py" for this.
-( Kaimathu means handover in Tamil.
-Wanted to have thuppu as part of the name, hence named it kaimathuppu.
-Further I split it into Kaima and thuppu.
-Kaima means minced meat, Thuppu short form for Thupparivalan.
-Totally unrelated , but found it funny, hence kaima-thuppu. :P :P :D )

 Let's say your OS is windows and the other person's os is mac.
 Then you execute the following command :-